 - Slice half of the chorizo sausage into small round slices and chop the other half into small cubes.
 Fry the round slices on both sides first and remove to a plate with some paper towel.
 We will add this on top later.
 Reserve the fat from the chorizo in the pan.

 - Chop and slice onion, garlic, and red peppers.
 Add to the frying pan together with the rest of the chopped chorizo sausage.
 Cook over medium heat until softened, about 3-4 minutes, then add paprika, salt and pepper, and stir.

 - Whisk 6 eggs with a pinch of salt in a bowl and leave one egg whole.
 Make sure the onion and chorizo mixture is spread evenly in the pan and pour the egg mixture over the top.

 - Place tomato slices and pre-cooked chorizo slices on top.
 Make a little well in the middle and crack the last egg, keeping the yolk in tact.
-Cover with a lid on until the top layer of the omelette is 80% cooke, 2-3 minutes.
+Cover with a lid and cook until the top layer of the frittata is 80-90% done, 2-3 minutes.
 Take the lid off and leave on the heat for another minute or so.
-You know it's ready when most of the egg mixture is cooked through, it's ok if it feels a little undone on the top as it will keep cooking on your plate.
+You know it's ready when most of the egg mixture is cooked through (it's okay if it feels a little undone on the top, as it will keep cooking on your plate).
 You can stick it under the grill for 30 seconds to a minute to finish cooking.